Planning Projects On The Homestead

 Trust me on this, scheduling out planning time is important.

-I know, coming up with an afternoon just to plan out projects together seems like a lot of time wasted, but it will be totally worth it.
-Spending that day now will save you hours and hours of time, not to mention money in the long run.
+I know, coming up with an afternoon just to plan out projects together seems like a lot of time wasted, but it will be worth it in the end.

 Another tip is to clear the house out.
 If you have little ones, make sure you have something for them to do.
 By keeping them occupied, you can put all of your attention into planning.